-What are the definitions for frugal and cheap?
+What are the definitions of frugal and cheap?
 Do they have any similarities?
 Are they completely different?
-First, we’ll start with a basic definition from Merriam Webster:
+First, we’ll start with a basic definition from Merriam-Webster:

-Frugal, which means an absence of luxury or simplicity of lifestyle is described with the words as thrifty (good management), economical (lack of waste) or sparing (as in restraint).
+- Frugal: means an absence of luxury or simplicity of lifestyle is described with the words such as thrifty (good management), economical (lack of waste), or sparing (as in restraint).